SSKR-collab/Tour_Rec/README.md

    npx kill-port 3000
    ```

-2. **MongoDB connection error**
+2. **MongoDB connection issues**
-   - Check if the MongoDB URI is correct
+   - Check your MongoDB URI in the `.env` file
-   - Ensure MongoDB Atlas cluster is running
+   - Make sure your Atlas cluster is running
-   - Check network connectivity
+   - Check your internet connection
+   - Verify your IP is whitelisted in Atlas

 3. **Google Maps not loading**
-   - Verify API key is correct
+   - Check your API key in the `.env` file
-   - Check if required APIs are enabled
+   - Make sure the required APIs are enabled in Google Cloud Console
    - Ensure billing is set up in Google Cloud Console
+   - Check if your API key has any restrictions

 4. **CORS errors**
-   - Backend CORS is configured for `localhost:3000` and `localhost:3005`
+   - Backend CORS is set up for `localhost:3000` and `localhost:3005`
-   - If using different ports, update the CORS configuration in `backend/src/server.js`
+   - If you're using different ports, update the CORS settings in `backend/src/server.js`

+5. **Authentication problems**
+   - Check if JWT_SECRET is set in your `.env` file
+   - Verify your Google OAuth client ID if using Google login
+   - Check the browser console for authentication errors

-#### Dependencies Issues
+#### Package Issues
 ```bash
 # Clear npm cache
 npm cache clean --force